 The words are on the screen and below.
 The images support the meaning of the language perfectly and the song is slow enough to sing along once you have heard it once or twice.

 3. Print this and color this picture of a house.
-It has vocabulary to label these parts of the picture:
+(The site has a lot of ads, but the printable is good.
+It take about 3 seconds to load.)
+The picture has vocabulary to label these parts of the picture:

 la ventana – window